Making it easier to grow your law firm

 Rates of 150% or more (ie billing more than 60 hours a week) are targeted in some US firms with a long hours culture.

-The Law Society's Financial Benchmarking Survey 2023 — a mine of information, written by Hazlewoods and sponsored by Lloyds Bank — used an average 1,100 chargeable hours per annum per fee-earner (or 220 chargeable days per annum) for its breakeven calculations.
-However, the 2023 survey found that actual chargeable hours per fee-earner for many firms were well below 1,100, with a median of just 841 hours.
+The Law Society's Financial Benchmarking Survey 2024 — a mine of information, written by Hazlewoods and sponsored by Lloyds Bank — used an average 1,100 chargeable hours per annum per fee-earner (or 220 chargeable days per annum) for its breakeven calculations.
+However, the survey found that actual chargeable hours per fee-earner for many firms in 2023 were well below 1,100, with a median of just 793 hours.
 Chargeable hours of below 1,100 per year will increase the breakeven point and vice versa.

 Utilisation rates for partners tend to be lower than other fee-earners.
 An increasing proportion of their time is spent on prospecting for new clients, maintaining existing client relationships, managing and mentoring team members, and involvement in managing the firm as a whole.
 In leading UK firms, partners nevertheless typically achieve annual billable hours of between 900 and 1,100.